apache/celeborn/README.md

 ### Load Balance
 ![Load Balance](assets/img/rss_load_balance.jpg)

 We introduce slots to achieve load balance.
-We will equally distribute partitions on every Celeborn worker by tracking slots usage.
+We will equally distribute partitions on every Celeborn worker by tracking slot usage.
-The Slot is a logical concept in Celeborn Worker that represents how many partitions can be allocated on each Celeborn Worker.
+The Slot is a logical concept in Celeborn Worker that represents how many partitions can be allocated to each Celeborn Worker.
 Celeborn Worker's slot count is decided by `total usable disk size / average shuffle file size`.
 Celeborn worker's slot count decreases when a partition is allocated and increments when a partition is freed.